 Our Survey Process

 All in all, we ended up collecting responses from over 1200 individuals.
-Thanks to Google’s tool, we achieved a well-spread sampling across genders, age groups, and US region.
-For the purpose of our post-survey analysis, respondents were broken into four age groups: 35 to 44 years old, 45 to 54 years, 55 to 64 years, and 65+.
+We achieved a well-spread sampling across genders, age groups, and the US region thanks to Google’s tool.
+For our post-survey analysis, respondents were divided into four age groups: 35 to 44 years old, 45 to 54 years, 55 to 64 years, and 65+.

 Our Consumer Questions